LehuaRyon/coffee_tasting_journal/notes.md

         - forms:
             - action attribute: tells form where its going to post
             - method attribute: type of request being made
+            - name attribute (in input field): determines keys in params hash
+                -
     Controller:
         - middle man between model and view
             - view and model should never directly communicate